astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/3_scopesim_templates.rst

 +++++++++++++++++++++++

 A ``ScopeSim.Source`` object is a 2+1D (x, y, lambda) description of an on-sky object.
-As such, they need to contain the following information:
+As such, it needs to contain the following information:

 * A spatial description of the flux distribution on the sky.
 Either in table form (point sources) or in image/bitmap form (extended sources).
 The spatial description is internally stored as